young adults in group therapy

 What types of substance use do you treat in your young adult program?

 Our young adult recovery services address a wide range of substance use disorders, including alcohol, marijuana, opioids, stimulants, and prescription medications.
-We also provide behavioral health support for co-occurring disorders as well.
+We also provide behavioral health support for co-occurring disorders.
+When necessary, we can provide young adults with a referral to other services.

 Do you address co-occurring mental health disorders in your treatment?